PHILO-HE/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/CentralizedCacheManagement.md

 In order to lock block files into memory, the DataNode relies on native JNI code found in `libhadoop.so` or `hadoop.dll` on Windows.
 Be sure to [enable JNI](../hadoop-common/NativeLibraries.html) if you are using HDFS centralized cache management.

 Currently, there are two implementations for persistent memory cache.
-One depends on PMDK libs and the other doesn't.
-PMDK can bring user performance gain for cache write and cache read.
-To enable PMDK based implementation, please refer to `BUILDING.txt` to build hadoop with PMDK support.
+The default one is pure Java based implementation and the other is native implementation which leverages PMDK library to improve the performance of cache write and cache read.

+To enable PMDK based implementation, please follow the below steps.

+1. Install PMDK library.
+Please refer to the official site http://pmem.io/ for detailed information.

+2. Build Hadoop with PMDK support.
+Please refer to "PMDK library build options" section in `BUILDING.txt` in the source code.

+To verify that PMDK is correctly detected by Hadoop, run the `hadoop checknative` command.

 ### Configuration Properties